 AZF = 304

 The Voltage Gain is GV = AZF/RS = 304/10 = 30 (29dB).
 In the real circuit is around 25 dB.

 Note: In the calculation, the diodes feedback network is not taken into consideration because it contains big capacitors C6 and C7 which disconnect the path for DC conditions.

 The big 1uF series capacitors C6 and C7 located next to the feedback diodes, allow the AC signal to pass through it and be clipped and block the DC bias voltage.
 Keeping the transistor operating point undisturbed.
-This caps determine the frequency band the unit clips.
-Enlarging this cap will make it clip more bass harmonics, make it smaller for more high end clipping and archiving more saturated tone, more sustain and compression
+These caps determine the frequency band the unit clips.
+Enlarging this cap will make it clip more bass harmonics, make it smaller for more high-end clipping and archiving more saturated tone, more sustain, and compression

 In each of the clipping amplifiers, the frequency response is similar to the Input Booster, tailored by two capacitors: The input series decoupling caps C12-C19 acting as a high pass filter and rolling-off the bass below some decs of Hz and the C6-C7 Miller Capacitors acting as a low pass filter shaping the high frequency response and rolling-off around 1KHz: